Nadine2016/knative/batch-tutorial.md

 1. After your project is in **Active** status, click the name of your project on the Projects page.
 2. From the Components page, click **Job definition** to create the job definition.
 3. From the Create job definition page, provide a name for your job definition name and a container image reference.
 You can also modify default runtime settings.
 You can specify the sample container image reference `ibmcom/testjob`.
+This tutorial uses a sample Docker image file is available at [ibmcom/testjob](https://hub.docker.com/r/ibmcom/testjob).
 4. Click **Create**.

 ### Creating a job definition with the CLI